Last updated: February 2, 2026

 • Szurubooru - Imageboard

-The Pi handles all of this without issues.
+The Pi runs all of these services.
 Power consumption is minimal, and it's useful for testing new services before I decide if they're worth keeping.

 Bmax B2 - The Media Server